sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 Adapted from: https://medium.com/@EqualityLabs/anti-doxing-guide-for-activists-facing-attacks-from-the-alt-right-ec6c290f543c

-equality labs
-equalitylabs.org
-Sep 1
+Originally published by equality labs, 12017 Sep 1.

+[equalitylabs.org]

-Hey Movement Fam,
+> Hey Movement Fam,
+>

-It is the folks from Equality Labs and we have an urgent Anti-Doxing guide to support the activists who are getting slammed by Alt-right Forces around the country for coming out and resisting Nazis from Charlottesville to Berkeley.
+> It is the folks from Equality Labs and we have an urgent Anti-Doxing guide to support the activists who are getting slammed by Alt-right Forces around the country for coming out and resisting Nazis from Charlottesville to Berkeley.
+> [...]
+> Post Charlottesville, Boston, and the Bay Area Anti-White supremacist marches we are seeing an unprecedented number of doxing attacks on all members of the movements.

-This guide has been created to deal with the current issues we are seeing and should be incorporated into your regular digital security practices.
-We know that the escalated activity of the White Supremacists is scary, but the best defense now is one rooted in information, compassion and self-care for ourselves and each other, and a commitment to collective resilence.
+This guide has been created to deal with the current issues we are seeing.

+* it should be incorporated into your regular digital security practices.
+* We know that the escalated activity of the White Supremacists is scary, but
+* the best defense now is one rooted in information, compassion and self-care for ourselves and each other, and
+* a commitment to collective resilence.

 With that we have broken up this guide in terms of background and next steps.